 Data not already in public domain

-Subject to meeting other data security and legal requirements, it can be possible to release trade statistics data that is not already in the public domain, in other words, that which is not routinely already published or made available as part of the OTS or RTS.
-In such instances, active confidentiality will be applied to all such requests.
+It can be possible to release trade statistics data that is not already in the public domain.
+This means that which is not routinely already published or made available as part of the OTS or RTS.

-Review of Suppressions
+Review of suppressions

 If the suppression is no longer required by the business it will be lifted.

-Therefore ahead of a strategic suppression getting lifted, we will contact such businesses and give them the opportunity to request a commercial suppression before the data is published.
+Therefore ahead of a strategic suppression getting lifted, we will contact such businesses.
+This is to give them the chance to request a commercial suppression before the data gets published.

 Changes in Combined Nomenclature

-The Combined Nomenclature (CN) is updated on an annual basis in order to reflect current commodity code usage and requests to change existing descriptions.
+The Combined Nomenclature (CN) is updated on an annual basis.
+This is to reflect current commodity code usage and requests to change existing descriptions.